Ten reasons why “take back control” was probably the most devastatingly effective political slogan of modern times.

 9. It’s short

 There’s a saying in the copywriting world: “good things come in threes”.
 Many of most our most effective and memorable political slogans delivered their hit in just three words: “thirteen wasted years” (1964), “Labour isn’t working” (1979), “Labour’s double whammy” (1992) and “Britain deserves better” (1997) were all election winners.
-Although there were shorter (#TakeControl) and longer (“Let’s take back control”) variants of Vote Leave’s slogan, it’s the three-word version Brexit leaders actually said out loud that everyone will remember.
+Although shorter (#TakeControl) and longer (“Let’s take back control”) variants were used on Vote Leave publicity material, it’s the three-word version recited by Brexit leaders that everyone will remember.
 It says just what it needs to say and no more.
 By contrast, can anyone remember the Remain campaign slogan?

 10. It’s not an argument at all

 “Take back control” doesn’t promise anything, doesn’t refute anything, doesn’t warn about anything.
-It doesn’t pretend to offer real solutions to real problems.
+It doesn’t pretend to offer solutions.
 Like a mantra, it can be thrown back in the face of almost any argument, without making the speaker look too foolish.
 Probably the most effective way to sell anything is to make people feel good about buying it.
 “Take back control” was just a simple instruction to do something that would feel good.